martbhell/martbhell.github.io/posts/2023/05/crawl-0.30-stone-soup-tournament-2.md

 - "Let's drink some mutation potions".
 It'll be fun they said. (clumsy and rf- on first..)
   - But have made it quite deep down!
 Have RN+++ and doing axe + shield.
 Got a venom broad axe and an antimagic war axe for the mages.
   - There is a manual of axes though that I could buy.
 Get quickly to 24 if I get an execution axe?
 There are some nice shields and battle axes lying around too.. :S :S :S :S :S
+    - maybe get it early and train a bit towards just in case?
+  - Chose abyss over slime beacause I didn't have any good rcorr and had RN+++.
+Died right next to the abyssmal rune because I got a mutation that didn't allow drinking any potions and got poisoned :D:D Fuuuu

+- Plenty and plenty other deaths after this during the week.
+Died for many Fun reasons:
+  - ran out of intelligence
+  - possibly too little dodge?
+  - no rpois anywhere??? and swamp and snake branches??
+  - I have RC++ what could go wrong??

 [![MiBe](images/crawl_030_1.png "2 runes")](images/crawl_030_1.png)